Mintaka: Distance

+The Gaia DR3 parallax for component B is 3.5002±0.0119 ", strongly suggesting it is considerably closer than the other members of the system and merely a chance alignment.
+At that distance it is likely to be a K-type main sequence star.

 Etymology and cultural significance

 Mintaka was seen by astrologers as a portent of good fortune.

 Orion's Belt

 The three belt stars were collectively known by many names in many cultures.
 Arabic terms include Al Nijād 'the Belt', Al Nasak 'the Line', Al Alkāt 'the Golden Grains or Nuts', and, in modern Arabic, Al Mīzān al Ḥakk 'the Accurate Scale Beam'.
 In Chinese mythology, they were also known as the Weighing Beam.

 In Chinese, 參宿 (Shēn Sù), meaning Three Stars (asterism), refers to an asterism consisting of Mintaka, Alnilam, and Alnitak (Orion's Belt), with Betelgeuse, Bellatrix, Saiph and Rigel later added.
 Consequently, the Chinese name for Mintaka is 參宿三 (Shēn Sù sān, the Third Star of Three Stars).
 It is one of the western mansions of the White Tiger.

 Namesakes

 The USS Mintaka (AK-94) was a United States Navy Crater-class cargo ship named after the star.